kabilselvam/AI_Lab_2023-24/Ex.No13_Learning_miniproject.md

 ### AIM:
 To develop a stock market prediction model using Random Forest and XGBoost algorithms
 ###  Algorithm:
-Step 1:  Start the program.
+Step 1:  Start the program.<br>
-Step 2 : Import required packages.
+Step 2 : Import required packages.<br>
-Step 3:  Load and preprocess historical stock data Step 4:  Split the dataset into training and testing sets, and normalize if needed.
+Step 3:  Load and preprocess historical stock data.<br>
+Step 4:  Split the dataset into training and testing sets, and normalize if needed. <br>
-Step 5:  Train the models using Random Forest and XGBoost on training data.
+Step 5:  Train the models using Random Forest and XGBoost on training data.<br>
-Step 6:  Predict the stock prices or movement using the trained models on test data.
+Step 6:  Predict the stock prices or movement using the trained models on test data.<br>
-Step 7:  Combine model predictions using averaging or voting strategy Step 8:  Print the final prediction and optionally visualize the results.
+Step 7:  Combine model predictions using averaging or voting strategy.<br>
+Step 8:  Print the final prediction and optionally visualize the results.<br>
 Step 9:  Stop the program.
 ### Program:
 ```